The Poughkeepsie Tapes

-The Poughkeepsie Tapes is a 2007 American pseudo-documentary horror film written and directed by John Erick Dowdle.
-The film is about the murders of a serial killer in Poughkeepsie, New York, told through interviews and footage from a cache of the killer's snuff films.
+The Poughkeepsie Tapes is a 2007 American pseudo-documentary horror film written, directed, and edited by John Erick Dowdle from a story he co-wrote with his brother Drew Dowdle.
+It revolves around a serial killer's murders in Poughkeepsie, New York, told through interviews and footage from a cache of the killer's snuff films.

 The film premiered at the 2007 Tribeca Film Festival, but had a troubled release history; it was originally slated for theatrical release by Metro-Goldwyn-Mayer in February 2008, but was removed from the release schedule.
 The film had a brief video-on-demand release in 2014, but remained unavailable on home media.
-In October 2017, the film was released and remastered on DVD and Blu-ray by Scream Factory, via the newly-revived Orion Pictures.
+In October 2017, the film was released and remastered on DVD and Blu-ray by Shout!
+Factory via the newly-revived Orion Pictures.

 Plot

+The film is presented as a documentary, featuring interviews with Police and FBI officials.

-When police raid a house in Poughkeepsie, New York, they discover over 800 videotapes shot by serial killer Edward Carver, which present a visual record of his murders, filmed in full from the point of abduction to the postmortem mutilation of the victim.
-Despite the volume of evidence, Carver is careful not to be shown on film unless fully disguised, leading to police and law enforcement beginning an investigation into his whereabouts and the whereabouts of his victims.
+Police officers raid a house in Poughkeepsie, New York, where they discover over 800 videotapes created by serial killer Edward Carver, which present a visual record of his murders from the abduction to the post-mortem mutilation of the victim.
+Despite the volume of evidence, Carver is careful not to be shown on film unless fully disguised, leading to police and law enforcement beginning an investigation into the whereabouts of both him and his victims.

-The first tape records the murder of his first victim, an eight-year-old girl whom he abducts, rapes, and murders.
-After the success of his first crime, Carver becomes more meticulous.
-He convinces a couple, the Andersons, to give him a ride, before clubbing the man and subduing the woman with chloroform.
-He then performs a Caesarian section on the woman, placing the severed head of her husband inside her womb before sewing her up, waking her, and filming her reaction.
+The first tape shows Carver abducting, raping, and murdering an eight-year-old girl.
+After the success of his first crime, he becomes more meticulous.
+He convinces a couple, the Andersons, to give him a ride before knocking the man out and subduing the woman with chloroform.
+He then performs a C-section on the woman, placing the severed head of her husband inside her womb before sewing her up, waking her, and filming her reaction.
 Carver shows himself in the CCTV footage of another gas station, using sign language to reveal the location of the bodies.

 Carver's next victim is teenager Cheryl Dempsey.
-He murders and mutilates her boyfriend Tim and imprisons Cheryl in his basement, abusing her sexually, physically and psychologically as his "slave".
-Cheryl's mother Victoria appeals to her kidnapper in a televised statement.
+He murders and mutilates her boyfriend Tim and imprisons her in his basement, abusing her sexually, physically, and psychologically as his "slave".
+Her mother Victoria appeals to her kidnapper in a televised statement.
 He goes to see her, offering to help while filming her.
 Victoria realizes that he is her daughter's captor and stands shocked as he laughs and flees.